-We've started using The Graph to provide us with a faster way of iterating on user facing ideas; leveraging the ability to utilized aggregated on chain data.
+We've started using The Graph to provide us with a faster way of iterating on user facing ideas; leveraging the ability to utilize aggregated on chain data.

 Earlier this month while hacking on a proof of concept, we realized that we couldn't reasonably bring the feature to market without an aggregation layer.